Ricardo Rosset: Tyrrell (1998)

 Despite an eighth-place finish at the next race in Canada, which was ultimately the team's best result of the season, Rosset was in danger of losing his seat to Danish driver Tom Kristensen.
 At a test at Magny-Cours, Rosset and Takagi posted almost equal times, with Kristensen around half a second slower, albeit with an older engine.
 Rosset said in 2019 that Kristensen drove the same car as he did, with only a change of seat and minor adjustments.
 Rosset went on to outqualify Takagi at the following race at the same circuit, the French Grand Prix.

 Rosset's problems included missing out on qualification for the Spanish Grand Prix by 0.06s, and an injury during practice for the German Grand Prix which prevented him from taking part in qualifying, while in Belgium he crashed into the carnage of the 14-car pile-up on the first lap after being unsighted by the heavy spray, and was unable to take the restart.
 A further failure to qualify at Tyrrell's final race in Japan, where he was hindered by a neck injury caused by a crash in practice, marked the end of his Formula One career.

-Rosset later stated his belief that Tyrrell concentrated heavily on his Honda-backed team mate Takagi, and gave the Japanese driver an advantage in order to win favour from Honda.
+Rosset later stated his belief that Tyrrell concentrated heavily on his Honda-backed teammate Takagi, and gave the Japanese driver an advantage in order to win favour from Honda.
 "They wanted him to look good... so I was somebody not very welcome," he said.
 "For sure, they weren't behind me."